petrosagg/lambda-coffee/README.md

  * Calling an anonymous (lambda) function with one argument
  * Defining an anonymous (lambda) function with one argument

+However, we *define* everything above in our own way.
+For example, we don't use the regular integers, but we define a different way to represent integers from scratch.

 For integers, we use a similar encoding to [Church-encoding](http://en.wikipedia.org/wiki/Church_encoding) which is more convenient for defining arithmetical operations.
 In particular: